Fintech Boom Continues but Needs Better Regulation – World Bank Report

 The Fintech revolution

-Having set the scene, the report delves into the key technological and economical drivers of Fintech-led change, describing how products, business models and infrastructure have all changed dramatically in recent years, and are predicted to continue to do so.
-It looks at risks and policy challenges, and talks with justification of the transitional state of Fintech being a 'paradigm shift'.
+Having set the scene, the report delves into the key technological and economic drivers of fintech-led change, describing how products, business models, and infrastructure have all changed dramatically in recent years and are predicted to continue to do so.
+It looks at risks and policy challenges, and talks with justification of the transitional state of fintech being a 'paradigm shift'.

 Crypto's role: good or bad?